superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 | 800 | 0.93 |  1.04 |  0.7  |  0.05 |  0.75 | -0.23 |  0.31 |  0.72 |  0.79 |  0.37 |  0.05 |  1.32 |  0.3  |  1.03 |  0.19 | -1.18 |
 | 199 | 1.5  | -0.75 | -0.07 | -1.02 | -1.29 |  0.23 | -0.6  |  0.06 |  1.04 | -0.15 |  0.77 |  0.53 | -0.47 |  0.62 |  0.38 | -0.18 |

-The index consists of the hotel ID, and next to it, you find the 16 (since we have set `vector_size=16`) numbers that represent the learned embedding.
+The index consists of the hotel ID (in the first column), and then (cols 0-15) the 16 (because we set `vector_size=16`) numbers that represent the learned embedding.

-### Recommend alternative hotels
+## Recommendation system: suggesting other hotels
 Since we have an embedding for each hotel, we can now ask for **closest embeddings** given an embedding for a hotel.
 This should give us hotels that are similar to the ones we query.

 Using Gensim, you can easily do it via